codio-templates/hello-codio-python/.guides/content/Code-Test-c13b.md

 	<strong>Solution</strong>
 </summary>

 Here is one solution to the problem.
+You can copy/paste it into the IDE if you would like.

 ```python
 num = input("Enter an integer: ")